Ganulu

-The Ganulu, also spelt Kanolu, were an Aboriginal Australian people of the state of Queensland.
+The Ganulu, also spelt Kanolu, are an Aboriginal Australian people of the state of Queensland.

 Language

-The Kanolu were often confused with the Gangulu (Kangulu), despite marked differences in their languages.
-For example, 'no' was kara for the former, kagu for the latter, and the Kanolu word for 'man' was mari, in contrast to the Kangulu word for the same, bama.
-The Ganula language is a dialect of the Bidjara language.
+The Kanolu have often been confused with the Gangulu (Kangulu), despite marked differences in their languages.
+For example, 'no' was kara for the former, gangu for the latter, and the Kanolu word for 'man' was mari, in contrast to the Gangulu word for the same, bama.

 Country

-The Kanolu were a people of the Central Highlands Region.
+The Kanolu are a people of the Central Highlands Region.
 In Norman Tindale's calculations, their tribal lands extended over 4,700 mi2.
 They lived around the eastern headwaters of the Comet River from Rolleston northwards at least to Blackwater and upper Mackenzie River.
 Their eastern frontier lay near Dingo and Duaringa.

 History of contact

 Native memory spoke of many members of the people dying out around the 1830s, from a disease which affected the nose, and some members of the group were seen to bear marks that might have indicated a smallpox epidemic.

 White settlement of Kanolu lands began around 1860.
 At the time their population was estimated at around 500.
 Within a decade, by 1869, their numbers had fallen to 300, and by 1879 it was thought no more than 200 survived.
 Thomas Josephson claimed that this drastic demographic decline was attributable to three factors.
 One was the effect of venereal disease introduced by settlers; secondly, consumption, and thirdly infanticide.